erickmerchant/vanilla-kit/README.md

 ### `node.map`

 This is the second way to add children.
 It's used to add a chunk of ui for every item in a watched list.
-You pass it a watched array, and a function for producing either `null` (skip this element), or either function that produces nodes, or nodes.
+You pass it a watched array, and a function for producing either `null` (skip this element), or either a function that produces nodes, or nodes.
 It's most efficient to provide a function though, so that each item isn't rerendered every single time the array changes. `ctx` is an object with two properties, `item` and `index`, where `item` is an item from the array, and `index` is its position.
 It will get automatically passed to the function returned each iteration.

 ```javascript
 ol().map(state.list, (ctx) => {